Date:

 These documents will be accessible to the public on the public data insights portal(opens in a new window).
 They will be published in the 'plans and progress' section, under each organisation.
 This is also where the 2021 Gender Equality Action Plans and other supporting documents are published.

-The Commission expects to publish progress reports in the third quarter of 2024.
+The Commission expects to publish progress reports in the later in 2024.

 How the Commission will publish audit data